webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 #### SendIndication/ChannelData
 These two messages are for the TURN Client to send messages to a remote peer.

 SendIndication is a self-contained message.
-Inside it is the data you wish to send, and who you wish to send it too.
+Inside it is the data you wish to send, and who you wish to send it to.
 This is wasteful if you are sending a lot of messages to a remote peer.
 If you send 1,000 messages you will repeat their IP Address 1,000 times!

 ChannelData allows you to send data, but not repeat an IP Address.
 You create a Channel with an IP/Port.
 You then send with the ChannelId, and the IP/Port is populated server side.
 This is the better choice if you are sending lots of messages.